Universal Beta Splatting: Spatial-Orthogonal Cholesky Parameterization

-To validate our spatial-orthogonal Cholesky parameterization design, we conduct a comprehensive comparison of different spatial rotation parameterizations for covariance matrix construction on the \texttt{bicycle} scene from the Mip-NeRF 360 dataset \citep{barron2021mipnerf} using UBS-3D (pure spatial Beta splatting without view or temporal dimensions).
-Note that this analysis focuses solely on spatial rotation parameterization within the 3D spatial subspace, not the full $N$-dimensional covariance structure used in UBS-6D or UBS-7D.
+Having established the structure, we now validate our choice of spatial rotation parameterization through systematic comparison.
+We evaluate six strategies on the \texttt{bicycle} scene from Mip-NeRF 360 using UBS-3D (pure spatial Beta splatting), focusing on the 3D spatial rotation subspace.

 Table~\ref{tab:rotation_comparison} presents our findings across different parameterization strategies:

 \textbf{Quaternion.} The traditional 3DGS approach using quaternion rotation and diagonal scaling achieves competitive PSNR (25.50 dB) and the lowest parameter count (7 parameters: 3 position + 3 scale + 1 quaternion magnitude after normalization).
 However, this approach does not generalize to higher dimensions ($N > 3$), making it unsuitable for our $N$-dimensional framework.